 Violators may also be subject to referral for prosecution.
 Individuals involved in the unlawful distribution of controlled substances are subject to immediate separation from the college and referral for prosecution.
 The college will not protect individuals who violate federal, state, or local laws.
 Students may also be subject to investigations by the police and face criminal prosecution independent of the college’s judicial system.

-In cases where a student is facing criminal investigation and/or charges for conduct which is the subject of a disciplinary proceeding, or if the conduct at issue is prohibited by local, state or federal laws, the college through the Chair of the College Hearing Board, the Dean of Students, and the Director of Public Safety will, in their sole discretion, determine if the conduct at issue should be heard before the College Hearing Board.
+In cases where a student is facing criminal investigation and/or charges for conduct which is the subject of a disciplinary proceeding, or if the conduct at issue is prohibited by local, state or federal laws, the college through the Chair of the College Hearing Board, the Dean of Students, and the Director of Campus Safety will, in their sole discretion, determine if the conduct at issue should be heard before the College Hearing Board.
 The college may choose, but is not required, to hold its disciplinary proceedings in abeyance, pending the outcome of such investigation and charges.
 In these cases, the college, through the Dean or her designee, may choose to place the student on an interim suspension from the college.
 (See Leaves of Absences and Withdrawals in the Student Handbook).
 In making such a decision, the Dean shall consider: 1) the safety and well-being of the college community or preservation of college property; 2) the student’s own physical or emotional safety and well-being; and 3) maintaining the normal operations of the college without disruption or interference.